On the equivalence between Value-at-Risk- and Expected Shortfall-based risk measures in non-concave optimization: The model

 \subsection{The financial market}

-We assume a \emph{complete} financial market in continuous time without transaction costs that contains one traded risk free asset $S_0$ (the bank account) and $m$ traded risky assets denoted by the stochastic processes $S=(S_1,\cdots, S_m)^{'}$.\footnote{Here $S$ is an m-dimensional vector and $'$ denotes the transposed sign.} We fix a filtered probability space $(\Omega,\cF=(\cF_t)_{t\in[0,T]},P)$, $T<\infty$.
-Denote by $Q$ the unique local martingale measure in the complete financial market and define by $\xi_T:=\frac{S_0(0)\d Q}{S_0(T)\d P}$ the state price density process.
-Throughout the paper we assume that $\xi_T$ is atom-less.
-Here $\xi_T$ is the Arrow-Debreu value per probability unit of a security which pays out 1\$ at time $T$ if scenario $\omega$ happens, and $0$ else.
-As this value is high in a recession and low in prosperous time, $\xi_T(\omega)$ has the property of directly reflecting the overall state of the economy.
+We assume a \emph{complete} financial market without transaction costs in continuous time that contains one traded risk-free asset $S_0$ (the bank account) and $m$ traded risky assets denoted by the stochastic processes $S=(S_1,\cdots, S_m)^{'}$.\footnote{Here $S$ is an $m$-dimensional vector and $'$ denotes the transposed sign.} We fix a filtered probability space $(\Omega,\mathcal{F}=(\mathcal{F}_t)_{t\in[0,T]},\bbq)$, $T<\infty$.
+The unique local martingale measure is denoted by $\bbq$.
+The state price density process is defined by $\xi_T:=\frac{S_0(0)\d \bbq}{S_0(T)\d \bbp}$.\footnote{The state price density $\xi_T$ is defined in this way such that the discounted asset process is a local martingale under the risk-neutral probability measure $\bbq$.} Throughout the paper, we assume that $\xi_T$ is atom-less.
+As the value of $\xi_T$ is high in a recession and low in a prosperous time, $\xi_T$ has the property of directly reflecting the overall state of the economy.
 Therefore, the functional relationship between the optimal wealth and $\xi_T$ will be used as an interpretation for some of the results.

-The financial institution endowed with an initial capital $x_0$ chooses an investment strategy that we describe in terms of the fraction $\pi_i(t)$ of the total wealth invested in the $i$th risky asset at time $t$.
-The remaining wealth is invested in the risk free asset and the strategy is self-financing.
-We assume that $\pi(t)=(\pi_{1}(t),\cdots,\pi_{m}(t))$ is adaptive with respect to the filtration $\cF=(\cF_t)_{t\in[0,T]}$.
-The wealth process related to a strategy $\pi(t)$ starting with an initial wealth $x_0$ is then given by
+The financial institution endowed with an initial capital $x_0$ chooses an investment strategy that we describe by $\pi_i(t)$, the units of $i$th risky asset in the portfolio at time $t$.
+The strategy is self-financing (i.e., no intermediate income).
+We assume that $\pi(t)=(\pi_{1}(t),\cdots,\pi_{m}(t))$ is adaptive with respect to the filtration $\mathcal{F}=(\mathcal{F}_t)_{t\in[0,T]}$.
+The wealth process related to a strategy $\pi(t)$ starting with the initial wealth $x_0$ is then given by